arunim1/sigtest/outline.md

 The system is composed of several Docker containers orchestrated using Docker Compose.
 The primary components include:

 - **computer-use-demo**: The main application container.
-- **nginx-proxy**: Acts as a reverse proxy to handle HTTP requests and inject custom headers.
+- **mitmproxy**: Acts as a proxy to intercept and modify HTTP/HTTPS requests and responses.
-- **logging-server**: A simple HTTP server that logs incoming requests.
-- **signer**: A Flask-based service that signs requests using a private key.

-Additionally, custom scripts and configurations manage networking, request logging, and request signing.
+Additionally, custom scripts and configurations manage networking and request handling.

 ---